-IDEA was amended December 31, 2008, to clarify and strengthen regulations in Title 34, Code of Federal Regulations, Part 300, in the areas of parental consent for continued special education and related services.
-34 C.F.R. section 300.300(b)(4) was revised to require that parental revocation of consent for the continued provision of special education and related services must be in writing and that upon revocation of consent, LEAs must provide the parent with prior written notice in accordance with 34 C.F.R.
-300.503.
+IDEA was amended December 31, 2008, to clarify and strengthen regulations in Title 34 of the Code of Federal Regulations, Part 300, in the areas of parental consent for continued special education and related services.
+Title 34 of the Code of Federal Regulations § 300.300(b)(4) was revised to require that parental revocation of consent for the continued provision of special education and related services must be in writing and that upon revocation of consent, LEAs must provide the parent with PWN in accordance with Title 34 of the Code of Federal Regulations § 300.503.

-If, at any time subsequent to the initial provision of special education and related services, a parent of a child with a disability revokes consent in writing for the continued provision of special education and related services, LEAs:
+If, at any time subsequent to the initial provision of special education and related services, a parent of a child with a disability revokes consent in writing for the continued provision of special education and related services, Charter LEAs:

-- May discontinue the provision of special education and related services to the child, but must provide prior written notice in accordance with 34 C.F.R.
-300.503 before ceasing the provision of these services - May not use the procedures in subpart E of this part (including the mediation procedures under 34 C.F.R.
-300.506 or the due process procedures under 34 C.F.R.
-300.507 through 300.516) in order to obtain agreement or a ruling that the services may be provided to the child - Will not be considered to be in violation of the requirement to make a free appropriate public education (FAPE) available to the child because of the failure to provide the child with further special education and related services - Is not required to convene an individualized education program (IEP) team meeting or develop an IEP under 34 C.F.R.
-300.320 and 300.324 for the child for further provision of special education and related services
+- May discontinue the provision of special education and related services to the child, but must provide PWN in accordance with Title 34 of the Code of Federal Regulations § 300.503 before ceasing the provision of these services; - May not use the procedures in subpart E of this part (including the mediation procedures under Title 34 of the Code of Federal Regulations § 300.506 or the due process procedures under Title 34 of the Code of Federal Regulations §§ 300.507 through 300.516) in order to obtain agreement or a ruling that the services may be provided to the child; - Will not be considered to be in violation of the requirement to make FAPE available to the child because of the failure to provide the child with further special education and related services; and - Is not required to convene an IEP team meeting or develop an IEP under Title 34 of the Code of Federal Regulations §§ 300.320 and 300.324 for the child for further provision of special education and related services.

-Upon receiving a written notice from the parent that he/she is revoking consent for special education and related services for his/her child, the LEA should provide a written response to the parent no more than 10 days from receipt of the parent's letter.
-The LEA letter should contain the following in order to meet requirements for prior written notice:
+Upon receiving a written notice from the parent that he/she is revoking consent for special education and related services for his/her child, the Charter LEA should provide a written response to the parent no more than 10 days from receipt of the parent's letter.
+The Charter LEA letter should contain the following in order to meet requirements for PWN:

-• Date services will end.
-(It is recommended that special education and related services cease 10 school days from the date of the LEA's prior written notice/letter to the parent.);

-- List of services (i.e., placement, accommodations, modifications, and/or supports, including behavioral supports) the student will no longer receive; - Date the student will be placed in general education.
-(Include a description of the general education placement and services to which the student will have access.); - Information that the student will no longer be entitled to special education and related services and the protections under the IDEA and related provisions in the California Education Code: - Information that the student's disability will not be taken into consideration when determining appropriate disciplinary action, nor will the student be entitled to the IDEA's discipline protections; - Information that if the parent later decides to have his/her child receive special education and related services, that he/she should contact the LEA office.
-Inform the parent that this request will be treated as a request for an initial evaluation; - A copy of the SELPA Procedural Safeguards/Parent Rights (SELPA Form D/M 77) together with the prior written notice; - Contact information for the LEA office and the California Department of Education (CDE).
+- Date services will end (it is recommended that special education and related services cease 10 school days from the date of the Charter LEA's PWN/letter to the parent); - List of services (i.e., placement, accommodations, modifications, and/or supports, including behavioral supports) the child will no longer receive; - Date the child will be placed in general education (include a description of the general education placement and services to which the child will have access); - Information that the child will no longer be entitled to special education and related services and the protections under the IDEA and related provisions in the California Education Code; - Information that the child's disability will not be taken into consideration when determining appropriate disciplinary action, nor will the child be entitled to the IDEA's discipline protections; - Information that if the parent later decides to have his/her child receive special education and related services, that he/she should contact the Charter LEA office.
+Inform the parent that this request will be treated as a request for an initial evaluation; - A copy of the Charter SELPA Procedural Safeguards/Parent Rights (D/M 77) together with the PWN; and - Contact information for the Charter LEA office and the CDE.

-The LEA should document this action by sending the prior written notice to the parent(s) by U.S. Mail and Certified Mail, Return Receipt Requested.
+The Charter LEA should document this action by sending the PWN to the parent(s) by both U.S. Mail and Certified Mail, Return Receipt Requested.